Tech-at-DU/BotShop-iOS/P02-Navigation-Setup/content.md

 }
 ```

 If you run your app now you’ll notice that there is no way for you to get to the Past Order page to see if it is green or not.
-We can fix this navigational nightmare by creating a tab bar for your app.
+We can fix this navigational nightmare by creating a tab bar for the app.

 # Creating the TabBarController
 Create a new swift file and name it `TabBarController`, setup the `TabBarController` class to be of type `UITabBarController` and have it conform to the `UITabBarControllerDelegate` protocol.